squinkylabs/SquinkyVCV/docs/keymap.md

 Note that are inserted will have their start time quantized to the grid if snap to grid is enabled in the settings menu.
 After note is inserted the cursor will be advanced past the note just inserted, unless the shift key is held down.

 **Ins or Enter** inserts a note at the current cursor.
-Duration will be one grid unit.
+Duration will be one grid unit by defult, but my be set to whatever you want with the asterisk.

 **Del** deletes the currently selected notes.